f5devcentral/f5-agility-labs-Next/docs/class1/module3/lab1.rst

 Lab 3.1 - Deploy and operate Applications
 =========================================

-This section of the lab will utilize the "Applications" section of Central Manager.
+This section of the lab will utilize the "Applications" section of BIG-IP Next Central Manager.

-When you create an application it happens in two steps.
+When creating an application service, it happens in two steps.

+Step 1:
-Step #1:
+Step 1:

-When you deploy an application you will start with selecting a template, this will determine what type of features you will need (i.e. HTTPS, WAF, etc...).
-Some templates can be built to allow you to toggle features on/off (the template that ships with Central Manager includes the ability toggle on/off WAF, iRules, etc...).
+Start by selecting a template, which will determine what type of features you will need (i.e. HTTPS, WAF, etc...).
+Some templates can be built to allow you to toggle features on/off (the template that ships with Central Manager includes the ability to toggle on/off WAF, iRules, etc...).

-Once you have selected your template you will need to define the name of your virtual server (destination of where you want your clients to connect) and information about the pools (backend servers).
-This includes information like the port numbers that should be used.
+Once you have selected your template, you will need to define the name of your virtual server (destination of where you want your clients to connect) and information about the pools (backend servers).
+This includes information such as the port numbers that should be used.

 Step 2:

-After you have defined the properties that you want for your application, you will need to select the location of where you would like to deploy your applications.
+After you have defined the properties for your application, you will need to select the location of where you would like to deploy your applications.
 You will then be prompted for the IP addresses for that specific location.

 #.
 Navigate to Applications